Bespoke wedding dress created from design to completion.

 I start just one dress per month, and each dress takes 6-12 weeks to complete.

 Bookings for 2026 weddings are now open.
-At present I have bespoke commission start dates available from November 2025 onwards, suitable for weddings in 2026 and beyond.
+At present I have bespoke commission start dates available from January 2026 onwards.

 • unique pattern drafted to your measurements for a perfect fit